joebarresi/DishDive/README.md

 ## Setup & Usage

-### Cloud Environment - Firebase

-Firebase is used for data/file storage and authentication.
-To get started, set up your own Firebase project using [this tutorial](https://youtube.com/watch?v=HrN1Fvjp2CE&t=762).

-Next, you'll need to update two configuration files to point to your new Firebase project:

-- Update the Project ID (located in Firebase Project settings) in [`backend/.firebaserc`](backend/.firebaserc).
-- Update the firebaseConfig (located in Firebase Project settings under Your apps) in [`frontend/firebaseConfig.ts`](frontend/firebaseConfig.ts).

 ### Backend - Firebase Functions

 Install the Firebase CLI tools globally to be able to manage and deploy Firebase services from your local machine.